 Severe sleep apnea is a serious sleep disorder characterized by repeated interruptions in breathing during sleep.
+In severe sleep apnea, breathing may be interrupted more than 30 times per hour.
 This condition can significantly impact health, potentially leading to heart disease, stroke, or persistent fatigue if left untreated.
-Recognizing key symptoms - such as loud snoring, gasping for air while sleeping, and excessive daytime drowsiness - is essential for timely intervention.
-In this article, CPAP Discount Warehouse explores the causes and symptoms of sleep apnea, along with effective treatments for sleep apnea.
+Recognizing symptoms such as loud snoring, gasping for air while sleeping, and excessive daytime drowsiness, is essential for timely intervention.
+In this article, CPAP Discount Warehouse explores the causes, symptoms and treatments for sleep apnea.

 What is Severe Sleep Apnea?